jeremiahlukus/snapchat/README.md

 It is up to date with current master.

+# Getting started

 npm install yarn start react-native run-ios --simulator="iPhone 6"

 android simulator: Double tap R on your keyboard to reload,{'\n'} Shake or press menu button for dev menu

 ios simulator command r to reload

+# Who we is

 Problem Statement: